Rob-Manders/intro-to-vue/README.md

 With that all set up, you should now have a working game of 'Squish-a-Bug'.

-## 5. COnditionals and List Rendering Challenges
+## 5. Conditionals and List Rendering Challenges

 If you got this far, well done!
 Here are a couple of challenges to take it further with a couple of other essential Vue skills.